gberta/HFL_code/README.md

 1. Caffe Deep Learning library and its Python Wrapper

-	The required files are already included.
+	Caffe source code is included.
 Caffe and its python wrapper need to be compiled as instructed in http://caffe.berkeleyvision.org/installation.html.

-2. OpenCV 3.0 (source code is included in this package):
+2. OpenCV 3.0:

-	Open CV needs to be compiled using the following instructions:
+	Open CV 3.0 source code is included in this package.
+Open CV 3.0 needs to be compiled using the following instructions:

 	cd PATH/TO/opencv
 	mkdir release